-All information about visiting St Peter's Basilica in Rome.
+All info, tours and tickets for visiting St Peter's Basilica in Rome.
 The 'Basilica di San Pietro' is the papal residency in Vatican City.
 Read how you can visit the Basilica with the papal tombs.

 |Address||Piazza San Pietro, Città del Vaticano|